Armavia Flight 967: Recovery efforts

 Flight 967 disappeared from Sochi's radar at 02:13 local time.
 Chief of Flight Operation N.G Savelyev alerted all the search-and-rescue services in the area and deployed an Mi-8 helicopter.
-At 02:19, the disappearance of Flight 967 was informed to Russia's Minister of Emergencies.
+At 02:19, Russia's Minister of Emergencies was informed of the disappearance of Flight 967.
 A search helicopter was ready for takeoff to find the missing flight, but was not allowed by Sochi due to the deteriorating weather.
 The search-and-rescue operation was then suspended.
 At 04:08, the Ministry of Emergency's boat Valery Zamarayez found the probable crash area.
 Rescuers then went to the search area.
 From 07:30 to 12:30, the search-and-rescue team recovered 9 body parts from the crash site.

 Search-and-rescue personnel only managed to recover some of the flight's debris.
 They recovered the Airbus' nose, landing gear, fin, elevator, and several other fragments.
 Wiring and electronic units were also found.
 In total, 52 body fragments were found by the team, as well.
 The Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) noted that at the time when Flight 967 impacted the sea, the landing gear was extended.
 The lower part of the rudder was severely damaged due to the impact forces.
 Several parts of the aircraft elevator were also damaged.
 Some of the aircraft parts recovered from the sea were severely deformed.

 Causes

 Harmony

-The pilot had indicated an unhappiness with the late hour of the flight and the automated procedures or techniques of the autopilot.
+The pilot had indicated unhappiness with the late hour of the flight and the automated procedures or techniques of the autopilot.
 The pilot used some inputs and adjustments that appeared to be aimed at gaining command of the flight over what the automated systems had to offer.
 His attitude towards the aircraft and his lack of communication when making adjustments may have put additional strain on the first officer.
 Numerous deviations from standard procedures occurred once the captain was instructed to break off his landing approach and make a turn.
 The deviations combined with the lack of inputs and actions resulted in the aircraft not doing all things desired of it and also sounding a number of warnings.